 - It is one of the largest coffeehouses globally and on the back of its commendable size and high sales volume the company is able to price its products even for the middle-income group which forms a huge portion of the consumer segment.

-- Its heavy dependence on coffee beans, which is the key input, keeps its profitability vulnerable to price volatility of coffee beans.
+- Its heavy dependence on coffee beans, which is the key input, keeps its profitability vulnerable to the price volatility of coffee beans.

 - In the past, the company has been under the scanner of many environmentalists and social activists for procuring coffee beans from impoverished third-world farmers.

-- Despite its pricing catering to the middle tier of the society, the price is still costly for many working consumers.
+- Despite its pricing catering to the middle tier of society, the price is still costly for many working consumers.

 - It can expand the supplier network which will help it to improve its braining power against the whims of its unscrupulous supplier network.

 - Although the company has expanded into most emerging markets, it should penetrate the tier-II cities of the emerging countries in order to further increase its customer base.

 - The company should expand its product portfolio to venture into the full spectrum food and beverage business which includes the like of Burger King and McDonald’s

 - The company’s profitability is always at the mercy of rising prices of coffee beans and the whimsical supply network.

 - The customer outreach faces strong competition from the local coffeehouses and specialty stores that offer similar products at a much cheaper price.